Khalife/ker-nel-experiments/README.md

 We refer to the ontology tree: http://mappings.dbpedia.org/server/ontology/classes/

-For our experiments, ontology types are children of Person, Organization and Place in the ontology tree, so that these are compatible with NIST Datasets annotations (PER, ORG, GPE).
+For our experiments, ontology types are children of nodes Person, Organization and Place in the ontology tree, but we did not consider hierarchical relations between these types.
+We check these new ontology types are compatible with NIST Datasets annotations (PER, ORG, GPE, in entityIdToOntologyType.py).

 ## b - Graph based scores extraction